-Repair/Retrofit Method: Epoxy Injected Aggregate

-Pre-placed aggregate is injected with low-viscosity in order to strengthen badly damaged, oddly shaped structural joints.
+Repair/Retrofit Method: Epoxy Injected Aggregate Pre-placed aggregate is injected with low-viscosity in order to strengthen badly damaged, oddly shaped structural joints.

-Fyfe Co.
+Manufacturers: Fyfe Co.
 LLC www.fyfeco.com 858.642.0694

-Create a form (using various materials) around the damaged concrete regions to encompass the repair area.
+Applications Create a form (using various materials) around the damaged concrete regions to encompass the repair area.
 Clean, pea-gravel aggregate is carefully placed in the form, and then injected (starting at the bottom) with low-viscosity epoxy.
-This method is most applicable for repairing badly damaged joints that are difficult to surround using cylindrical shells or jackets.
+This method is most at the bottom) with low-viscosity epoxy.
+This method is most applicable for repairing badly damaged joints that are difficult to aurround using cylindrical shells or jackets.

+Considerations/Limitations Competent Professional Engineer is required for use.
 Manufacturer input is essential for application and use.
 Plaster covered metal lath has been used as a custom fit form.

 Plywood has also been used as a form.